Lethe: Real rivers

 In Alaska, a river which runs through the Valley of Ten Thousand Smokes is called the River Lethe.
 It is located within the Katmai National Park and Preserve in southwest Alaska.
+The name was inspired by the river from Greek mythology and chosen by R. F. Griggs in 1917.

-References in literature
+References in media

-Simonides of Ceos, an ancient Greek lyrical poet, references Lethe in the sixty-seventh fragment of one of his poems.
+The Lethe has consistently appeared throughout media since ancient Greece through mediums such as music, art, and literature.
+Most known classical depictions of the Lethe come from literary sources from authors such as Virgil, Ovid, and Plato.